We often get asked on our tours whether there’s any hope for the critically endangered southern resident killer whales, and what they can do to help.

 So how is this a comeback story?
 Biologists soon realized that sea otters are a “keystone species,” one that helps define an entire ecosystem.
 Remove it, and the ecosystem collapses.
 In this case, sea urchins—which otters love to munch on—devoured the kelp beds.
 No kelp forests equals less productive rocky reef ecosystems and diminished fish stocks.

 This new wisdom led to the translocation of 89 sea otters from Alaska to the west coast of Vancouver Island in 1969-72.
-The otters have thrived ever since, expanding their range to various pockets along the coast while increasing at about eight percent a year.
-Ollie, the sea otter at Race Rocks, is a descendant of those Alaskan otters!
+The otters have thrived ever since, expanding their range to various pockets along the coast while increasing at about 8% a year.
+Ollie, the “resident” sea otter at Race Rocks, is probably a descendant of those Alaskan otters!

 5. Bald eagle

 Although the bald eagle has never been in serious trouble on the BC coast, we’re including it here because it teetered on the brink in many other parts of North America.
 When the US adopted the bald eagle as its national symbol in 1782, there were an estimated 100,000 in the lower 48 states.
 That soon changed.

 The first decline began in the mid- to late 1800s as waterfowl, shorebirds and other prey species disappeared from over-hunting and habitat loss.
 Eagles were also heavily persecuted as competitors for fish, and bounties were common.
 The second big hit came with the introduction of the pesticide DDT, which limited the ability of eagles and other birds to reproduce.

 By 1963, with only 487 nesting pairs remaining in the US, the bird was listed for protection under the US Endangered Species Act and DDT was banned.
 There are now more than 11,000 nesting pairs in the lower 48 states.
 The bird was taken off the list in 2007.